PLCoster/cs50ai-week5-traffic/README.md

     ])
 ```

 * The huge-X model has X hidden layers of 512 units.
 An immediate observation when running these models is how much longer training took compared to the previous models, due to the massive increase in the number of weights to be optimized during training.
 These models had training accuracies of around 92-93% with test accuracies of 89-91%.
-As seen with all pervious models, adding more layers to the network did not give any real improvement to the test results.
+As seen with all previous models, adding more layers to the network did not give any real improvement to the test results.
 In fact one individual run of huge-3 had a training result of 93% but a test result of 86%, again perhaps evidence that these very high capacity models may overfit the training data.

 ### Adding Convolutional Layers:

 None of the models larger than the tiny model improved much upon its test accuracy of around 88%.
-ALl the above models were only using the normalised per pixel intensity data as input, with various sizes of numbers of hidden layers before the output layer.
-Adding some convolutional layers will hopefully allow the models to learn multi-pixel features from the images that aid in correctly labelling the test data.
-Pooling layers can also be added to reduce the size of the input data to the hidden layers of the model, which may help to speed up the training times.
+All the above models were only using the normalised per pixel intensity data as input, with various sizes and numbers of hidden layers before the output layer.
+Adding some convolutional layers will hopefully allow the models to learn multi-pixel features from the images that aid in correctly labeling the test data.

 Both the number of filters to be optimised and their size can be specified, In the end I tested:
 * 16, 32, 64 filters to be tested.